-Board of Trustees Bayshore Gardens Park & Recreation District Bradenton, Florida
+Board of Trustees

+Bayshore Gardens Park & Recreation District

+Bradenton, Florida

-We have examined Bayshore Gardens Park & Recreation District's (the "District") compliance with Section 218.415, Florida Statutes, regarding the investment of public funds during the year ended September 30, 2018.
-Management is responsible for the District's compliance with those requirements.
+We have examined Bayshore Gardens Park & Recreation District's (the "District") compliance with Section 218.415, Florida Statutes, regarding the investment of public funds during the year ended September 30, 2021.
+Management of the District is responsible for the District's compliance with those requirements.
 Our responsibility is to express an opinion on the District's compliance based on our examination.